 We certainly understand his concern for Laodicea, because later in the book of

-had the philosophy that they could just sit back and take in the grace of God.
+good to say about Laodicea at all, steeped in licentiousness, the philosophy that they could just sit back and take in the grace of

-grace of God that it is not God or man but both working together to accomplish
+grace of God, that it is not God or man but both working together to accomplish

-that grace is defined as the work of God and that all our works are like
+that grace is the work of God and that all our works are as filthy rags, and so there is no point in

 all of us have become like one who is unclean, and all our righteous deeds are